 “We don’t want a situation where Kenya overshadows us in the stands at Kololo."

-With news that Kenya is mobilising huge numbers to support its World Cross Country team, the hosts have also gone into over drive.
+KAMPALA - With news that Kenya is mobilizing huge numbers to support its World Cross Country team, the hosts have also gone into over drive.

 IAAF World Cross Country Ambassador Paul Tergat last week warned Uganda that Kenya would be sending huge numbers to back its team.